This lab showcases a Carrier Supporting Carrier setup.

 - Instead of redistributing into the local IGP, ASRB1 runs BGP-LU to RR2 who in turn runs BGP-LU to PE2 into order to communicate the label for PE1.

-- The local PC is represented by loopbacks on the CE routers.
+- The customer subnets are represented by loopbacks on the CE routers.

 For full details on how CsC works check out this document.